 $DCOI^{\omega}$ also includes the naturals and their induction principle.
 Notably, the induction principle permits large eliminations: we can branch on a natural and return different types for each branch.
-However, as their interactions with dependency levels are similar to those of the other constructs, we omit them from our discussion and only list their rules in Appendix A.1.
+However, as their interactions with dependency levels are similar to those of the other constructs, we omit them from our discussion and only list their rules in the supplementary appendix A.1.

-3.1 Dependency tracking
+3.1 Dependency Tracking